JeffJetton/atari-examples/bbones/bbones5.md

 * [Run in-browser](https://8bitworkshop.com/v3.3.0/embed.html?p=vcs&r=TFpHAAAQAAAAAF8fVxEPAQECAwR42KIAiqjKmkjQ%2B6mIhQlMC%2FD%2FBB8EHwQfBB8EHwQfBB8EHwQfBB8EHwQfBB8EHwQfBB8EHwQfBB8EHwQfBB8EHwQfBB8EHwQfBB8EHwQfBB8EHgQbBAIA8ADw "Link to in-browser emulation of bbones4.asm") at 8bitworkshop

-Pretty much every VCS program you'll write is going to want to set the background color.
-And they'll almost certainly need to set other video registers (background patterns, player graphics, etc.) and read from input registers (joystick, reset switch, etc.).
+Every VCS program you'll write is going to need to set the background color.
+And you'll eventually wind up setting other video registers (background patterns, player graphics, etc.) and read from input registers (joystick, reset switch, etc.)

-Are you really going to have to figure out the addresses for each of those things and then define them in every one of your programs with a bunch of equates?
+Are you really going to have to figure out the addresses for each of these things and define them in every one of your programs with a bunch of equates?

-Hope!
-Well, you could if you really wanted to be a masochist about it.
-But most VCS programmers use a common "include" file that already has every VCS register defined and given a standard label.
+Nope!
+VCS programmers typically use a common "include" file that already has every VCS register defined and given a standard label.
+It's similar to the sort of standard header files you might use in a language like C or C++.

-By using the `include` pseudo-op, you can instruct the compiler to automatically *include* the definitions in that file in your program.
+By using the `include` pseudo-op, you can instruct the compiler to automatically *include* the definitions in that file in your program, just as if you typed them in yourself.

 ## Choose Your Inclusion

-Three ways to include these files:
+There are (at least) three ways to reference an included file:

-1. Just specify the name of the file after your `include` instruction.
-The compiler will look for the file in the current working directory, so you'll have to be sure that a copy of the file exists there.
+1. Just type the name of the file after your `include` instruction.
+The compiler will look for the file in the current working directory, so you'll have to be sure that copies of your include files exist there.
 2. Specify the exact path to the include file after the `include`, either as an absolute path or (ideally) relative to the current working directory.
-   * Since this repository keeps the include files in `_includes`, you could do something like `include ../_includes/vcs.h`, for example.
+   * Since this particular repository keeps the include files in `_includes`, you could do something like `include ../_includes/vcs.h`, for example.
-   * The advantage is that you don't have fool with multiple copies of your include files.
+   * This saves you from having to fool with multiple copies of your include files.
-   * The disadvantage is that, if you move your source code, you'll have to update all of your `include` statements.
-3. Specify the directory for your include files as a compile-time option.
+3. Use just the file names (as in option #1), but give the directory for your include files as a compile-time option.
+In dasm, that would look like this:
+   * `dasm mygame.asm -f3 -omygame.bin -I../_includes`

+The examples in this project do not specify paths in the `include` statements, so you'll have to either use methods 1 or 3, or edit the code to add the path in.

 ## vcs.h